 Over the past 10 years Medical Detection Dogs has published in numerous peer reviewed journals, demonstrating that the dogs’ accuracy in detecting the odour of disease is reliably between 85 and 90%.
 Their research has also demonstrated that dogs can be trained to detect odour at dilutions of parts per trillion, which is the equivalent of one teaspoon of sugar in two Olympic sized swimming pools of water.

-We believe dogs can be used as a non-invasive, rapid and effective diagnostic tool, to screen people for COVID-19.
 We know that dogs can already be trained to indicate the presence of respiratory conditions such as lung cancer through changes in the VOCs emitted from patients.
 Recent research on flu viruses has shown that they interact with the human immune system and change our VOC profiles.
-Dogs have already been shown to be able to detect the odours associated with respiratory infections, so we believe they will be able to do it for COVID-19.
+Dogs have already been shown to be able to detect the odours associated with respiratory infections, so we were confident that dogs could do it for COVID-19.

-First we need to collect odour samples from people who are infected with COVID-19, and people who are uninfected.
-Then, we will use those odour samples with six medical detection dogs that are ready for advanced training with the COVID-19 samples.
-Through an intensive training programme, we will test the method rigorously and, if successful, we could deploy dogs within as little as 8-10 weeks after training.
+First we collected odour samples from people who were infected with COVID-19, and people who are uninfected.
+Then, we used those odour samples to train six medical detection dogs to sniff out the smell of COVID-19 accurately.

-If successful we will work with other experienced partners to scale-up our operations rapidly to deploy the trained dogs during the ongoing COVID-19 epidemic.
-Once trained, detection dogs could be deployed in airports or other venues to screen large numbers of people, providing a rapid non-invasive screening for COVID-19.
+The next stage of research will involve testing out dogs to screen infected people in real-world settings.
+Then we will work with other experienced partners to scale-up our operations rapidly to deploy COVID-19 detection dogs in airports or other venues to screen large numbers of people, providing a rapid non-invasive screening for COVID-19.
 One single dog can screen up to 250 people per hour.
 We are already discussing scale up with international border agencies in several countries around the world.

-We believe that dogs have the potential to detect the virus COVID–19.
+We were confident that dogs could be trained to detect COVID–19.
 Medical Detection Dogs has always adopted a rigorous scientific approach to its work and the results of its work have been published in a number of peer reviewed research papers.
 These results have further supported our shared belief that diseases have their own unique odour that dogs have the ability to detect.

 In principle, we are sure that dogs have the potential to detect COVID-19.